 Fish oils, berries, vitamin supplements and wine may be helpful for

-Obesity as one cause of Barrett's
+Obesity as one cause, role of exercise

 Excessive abdominal fat increases the risk of Barrett's